NHERI-SimCenter/SimCenter_DesignSafe_ML_2022/docs/_sources/source/syllabus.rst.txt

      * An Overview of Image Segmentation Algorithms: `Video <https://youtu.be/igr2S0RIsSc>`_
      * State of the Art Image Segmentation Algorithms, Segmentation Datasets: `Video <https://youtu.be/veqr3TZfrDg>`_

-  * In-class Exercises
+  * Demos
-     * Exercise 1: Roof Detection through Semantic Segmentation: `Notebook <https://colab.research.google.com/drive/1_SySjQG-l6Rt6G2xY6G_LNUhpkfxa4E0>`_
+     * Training a Binary Crack Segmentation Model using BRAILS: `Jupyter Notebook <https://colab.research.google.com/github/NHERI-SimCenter/SimCenter_DesignSafe_ML_2022/blob/main/notebooks/day4/BRAILS_CrackSegmentation.ipynb>`_
-     * Exercise 2: Crack Segmentation: `Notebook <https://colab.research.google.com/drive/1LlDkiEQwp-GV71DxAnwTAQyAjypIyPb6>`_
+     * Training a Multi-Class Facade Segmentation Model using BRAILS: `Jupyter Notebook <https://colab.research.google.com/github/NHERI-SimCenter/SimCenter_DesignSafe_ML_2022/blob/main/notebooks/day4/BRAILS_FacadeSegmentation.ipynb>`_

 Day 5: Inventory Generation with BRAILS
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
   * Pre-class content
      * Coming soon

-  * In-class Exercises
+  * Demo
      * Coming soon

 .. warning::

    #.
-Videos must be watched before the online class sessions for days 3 through 5.
-On days 3 through 5, we will spend our live sessions mostly doing hands-on exercises ("In-class Exercise" links below), questions, and discussion.
-These exercises are only effective if you do your self-study assignment of watching the videos before we meet.
+Videos must be watched before the online class sessions for days 3 and 4.
+On days 3 and 4, we will spend our live sessions mostly doing hands-on demos, questions, and discussion.
+These demos are only effective if you do your self-study assignment of watching the videos before we meet.

    #.
-To run several exercises on Day 5, you need to get a Google Maps API key before the class.
-Follow this instruction: "Using API Keys" in `this link <https://developers.google.com/maps/documentation/embed/get-api-key>`_.
+To run the demo on Day 5, you need to get a Google Maps API key before the class.
+Follow the instructions: "Using API Keys" in `this link <https://developers.google.com/maps/documentation/embed/get-api-key>`_.